Identify current research and evidence based practices pertaining to holistic HIV care;

 The Conference will address international and domestic issues related to HIV/AIDS for nurses new to the specialty as well as experienced clinicians and researchers.
 Various learning activities, expert speakers, symposia, roundtable discussions, and presentations (practice, education/administration, and research) will address HIV nursing issues related to the conference objectives.

 Nurses play a critical role in the delivery of healthcare, educational, and counseling services to individuals with HIV and AIDS.
 The 2013 conference has been organized to meet the learning needs of all levels, from novice to expert.
 Recognizing that new HIV nurses join us each year, there will be basic and introductory sessions to provide key information.
-There will be a track for Advance practice Nurses at this year’s Conference and there will be Pharmacological CNE offered.
-Researchers, educators, administrators, and clinicians will appreciate the abstract sessions presented by peers from across the nation
+There will be a track for Advance Practice Nurses at this year’s Conference.
+There will be 14 nursing contact hours and Pharmacological CNE offered.
+Researchers, educators, administrators, and clinicians will appreciate the abstract sessions presented by peers from across the nation.

 2013 Conference Committee